 1. Disabling the file editor

 WordPress has a feature that enables you to edit theme and plugin files directly from the dashboard.
 Many website owners don’t need this feature, it is mostly used by developers.
-But if a hacker breaks into your wp-admin dashboard, they can inject malicious code into your theme and plugin files.
+But if a hacker breaks into your wp-admin dashboard, they can insert malicious code into your theme and plugin files.
 Thus, if you don’t need this feature, it can be disabled.

 2. Disabling plugin or theme installations